k1r0s/kaop-ts/README.md

 componentInstance.invalidate()
 // explanation below
 ```
-What/How to previous example ?
+What/How to previous example ? :scream:

 - YourHttpService and YourHtmlParser have access to several services
 - `static` method getCached (aka advice) is executed within 'Component' instance as its context, so both advices will access that scope during callstack, even in asynchronous way.